ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 with the choice taken by an IFUNC resolver function.

 GNU Indirect Functions require static and dynamic linker support.
-They are known to be supported on GNU/Linux, Android and many of the BSD operating systems.
+They are known to be supported on GNU/Linux, Android, and many of the BSD operating systems.

 GNU Indirect Functions are called via a PLT entry that loads the